tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **How did this roster happen?** There were kinda two retirement tours on display at last year's TI.
 Matu's was the "I'M OUTTA HERE BITCHES" vibe and Ame's had more of a "Your father doesn't want anyone to make a fuss" energy.
 Nothing was ever formally announced, but everyone suspected it, and his absence this year confirmed it.
 LGD ended up filling Ame's carry shoes surprisingly well with young EHOME talent, shiro.

 Faith_bian also retired and finding a replacement offlaner was... ugh, you know, years ago I would've looked up some deep elaborate Chinese idiomatic lore phrase to drop here, but I'm a busy man these days.
-I'm just gonna hit you with the Google Translate.
+I'm just gonna hit you with the <abbr title="If one of you comment 'You should use DeepL 🤓' I swear...">Google Translate</abbr>.
 Finding a replacement offlaner was a total 节目充满狗屎.
 Yeah.
 I'm sure that means what I want it to.

 Tour 1's offlaner was 项羽/xiàng yǔ, Lima Major was old eLeVeN, Tour 2 and Berlin Major they had zeal, and Tour 3 onwards has been niu.